MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-lakehouse-sql-endpoint.md

 ---
-title: Get started with the SQL Endpoint of the Lakehouse
+title: Get started with the lakehouse
-description: Learn more about querying the SQL Endpoint of the Lakehouse in Microsoft Fabric.
+description: Learn more about the lakehouse data warehousing experience in Microsoft Fabric.
 author: cynotebo
 ms.author: cynotebo
 ms.reviewer: wiassaf